jmhl/email-workflow/README.md

 # Emails
-This is a better environment for creating emails than directly in Sailthru.
+This is a significantly less painful way to work with emails.

 ### Instructions
 + Clone the repo